-HEPA is basically an air filtration design that some vacuum cleaners use.
-So, using a HEPA vacuum cleaner helps to rid the air of the spores that are released as you try to get rid of the mold.
+The HEPA filtration system is basically an air filtration design that some vacuum cleaners use.
+Using a HEPA vacuum cleaner helps to rid the air of the mold spores that are released.

-A HEPA vacuum cleaner is also is also something to consider using around your house if you (or someone in your home) has allergies or respiratory issues.
+Also, consider using a HEPA vacuum cleaner around your home if you or someone in your home has allergies or respiratory issues.

-When you’re done vacuuming, wash the place with a bit of water and unscented soap.
-You want to wash it to rid the wall of stains and you want to use unscented soap because scented soap will mask the scent of the mold, preventing you from knowing whether you’ve gotten rid of the moldy smell or not.
+It is important you use unscented soap to clean moldy spots because scented soap will mask the scent of the mold.
+This will prevent you from knowing whether you’ve gotten rid of the moldy smell or not.

-You could also use a HEPA vacuum cleaner to get rid of mold on concrete surfaces if said mold is dry.
+1. Use a HEPA vacuum cleaner to get rid of mold on concrete surfaces if the mold is dry.